mydogjavascript/final_project/README.md

                     The low precision score may indicate an inflated accuracy score.

-### 7. Dashboard Creation
+### 6. Database Creation (Mike to present this part)

         a.
+Import data utilizing SQLite
+                i.
+Create 2 tables: "Occupants" & "Accidents"

+        b.
+Joined databases using Natural Join

+### 7. Dashboard Creation (Rob to present this part- heroku site open)

+        a.
 Use HTML template and css to create the dashboard
-                i. html will include jumbotron, project title, music, drop down selections for predictions, reset button, a gif and our data limitation.
+                i. html will include jumbotron, project title, music, drop down selections
+                   for predictions, reset button, a gif and our data limitation.
+                        1. Images, music and gif are in the “static” folder on the master branch
-                ii.
-Google Slides may be added
-                iii. css will include neon colors, consistent courier font, borders around images and boxes
+                        2. Html template in “templates” folder on master branch ii.
+Google Slides are embedded in dashboard iii. css will include neon colors, consistent courier font, borders around images and boxes
+                        1. Organized based on importance to the website format and categorized

         b.
 Use Python and Flask to develop interactive elements
-                i.  import joblib, numpy, flask, pandas and pickle to run app.py ii. use joblib to import model data to populate the machine learning interactive elements of the dashboard.
+                i.  import joblib, numpy, flask, pandas and pickle to run app.py
+                ii. use joblib to import model data to populate the machine learning interactive elements of the
-                iii.
+                    dashboard.
+                iii. deploy app on Heroku and title “mydogjavascript”
+                        1. Include Procfile on master branch iii.
 Ultimate outcome prediction:
                         a.
 You did not survive.
                         b.
 YOU SURVIVED!